blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 is to pull a branch worth pinning out of the adapter and into a seam the unit tier can reach.

+**Applied since.** Both decisions this branch added to `BlinkLnGateway` were moved out rather than left in the adapter: routing an order by its stored account type is now `InvoiceRepository::resolvesNonCustodial()`, and whether an existing invoice may be shown again is now `InvoiceReusePolicy` — five branches that decide whether a customer sees a QR code that cannot be paid.
+Both are under the coverage gate.
+The section stays open: the third tier still does not exist, so the gateway's remaining conditionals are still unmeasured.

 ---

 ## 7b.
 Remove the subversion dependency from CI